Charles Barkley says he’s retiring from broadcasting after 2024-25 NBA season | KRDO

 By Homero De la Fuente, CNN

-(CNN) — Longtime TNT broadcaster Charles Barkley revealed on Friday that next year will be his final on TV.
+(CNN) — Charles Barkley, the basketball Hall of Famer whose second career as a blunt, no-BS commentator on TNT’s “Inside the NBA” may have eclipsed the heights he reached as a superstar player, announced Friday that next year will be his last on TV.

 “I ain’t going nowhere other than TNT.
 But I have made the decision that no matter what happens, next year is going to be my last year on television,” Barkley said on NBATV, after the Dallas Mavericks’ Game 4 victory over the Boston Celtics.
 “And I just want to say thank you to my NBA family.
 You guys have been great to me.
 My heart is full with joy and gratitude.”

 Barkley’s exit coincides with Warner Bros.
-Discovery’s (WBD), CNN’s parent company, media rights deal with the NBA expiring after next season.
-WBD could renew its deal, but NBC and Amazon have reportedly outbid WBD, according to the Wall Street Journal.
+Discovery’s (WBD) media rights deal with the NBA expiring after next season.
+WBD, CNN’s parent company, could renew its deal, but NBC and Amazon have reportedly outbid WBD, according to the Wall Street Journal.

-A new agreement on which networks or platforms might get NBA rights, including a separate package that will likely continue at ESPN, will likely being announced in the coming weeks.
+A new agreement on which networks or platforms might get NBA rights, including a separate package that will likely continue at ESPN, will likely be announced in the coming weeks.

 “I hope the NBA stays with TNT, but for me personally, I wanted you guys to hear it from me,” Barkley continued.
 “I wanted to tell my NBATV and TNT family that I’m not going to another network, but I’m going to pass the baton to either Jamal Crawford or Vince Carter or you Steve (Smith).”